Open to the Public

 Watershed improvement benefits aquatic habitat and native fish.
 In-stream cover, an important component of fish habitat, has increased by more than 3.5 times in Hot Springs Creek.
 This includes increases in overhanging vegetation, floating/emergent vegetation, and undercut bank.
 The maximum depth of pools, glides and runs has also increased.
 The maximum depth of pools has increased and has the number of deep pools per mile in Hot Springs.

 Five species of native fish can be found in Muleshoe's streams.
 Native fish density has increased significantly in Hot Springs showing an average annual increase of 6.9%.
 Gila chub captures and chub density have also increased with density increasing at an average annual rate of 18.5%.
 In 2005, the Gila chub was listed as an endangered species.
-Conservancy scientists are using innovative approaches—like flying fish in by helicopter—to increase native populations.
+Conservancy scientists are using innovative approaches to increase native populations.

 All regulations and guidelines pertaining to public lands, including wilderness areas, apply to BLM and USFS lands within the CMA.
 Access to the CMA by vehicle, horseback, or hiking is provided via Jackson Cabin Road.
 However, this road is limited to high clearance, 4-wheel drive vehicles only, since it is very rough, not well maintained, and subject to regular washouts.
 Drivers assume this risk.
 Day hikers wishing to drive to Bass Canyon via Jackson Cabin Road are asked to park in the designated area found in the canyon.